James Herriot Library

 Membership and borrowing

-The James Herriot Library is open to all members of University staff and students.
-Visitors are welcome to consult material.
-Visitors should email or telephone in advance to arrange a convenient time.
+The James Herriot Library is open to all University of Glasgow staff and students.

 Searching for books and journals

-If the item you need is on loan, you can recall it.
-Click on the 'Request It' and follow the instructions.
+If the item you need is on loan, you can recall it, choose 'Request It' and follow the instructions.

 Our electronic and print journals are listed separately so you may get two hits in the results list for the same title.
 Please note that we don't always have the same coverage in print/electronic and some journals are only available in one format.

-Take the books you would like, and your card, to the self-issue machine and follow the on-screen instructions.
+Take the books and your card to the self-issue machine and follow the on-screen instructions.
 You will be offered a printed or email receipt with details of return date.
 Standard loan books can be borrowed for up to 4 weeks (12 weeks for staff and postgraduates).
 Alternatively, please take the items to be borrowed to the JHL Desk, where a member of staff will assist you.

 Multiple copies of books on course lists are kept on the shelves to the right of the enquiry desk and are generally one week loan with renewal option.